Decision

 Consumer - C2 - December 2024

 Plus Dane provided evidence-based assurance that it has appropriate systems for ensuring the health and safety of its tenants in their homes and associated communal areas.
-Plus Dane demonstrated that it has a clear understanding of its compliance with landlord health and safety requirements and performance information demonstrated a good level of reported compliance with legal obligations.
+Plus Dane demonstrated that it has a clear understanding of its compliance with landlord health and safety requirements, and performance information demonstrated a good level of reported compliance with legal obligations.

-The Safety and Quality Standard also requires landlords to have an accurate and up to date understanding of the condition of its homes at an individual property level based on a physical assessment of all homes and ensure that homes meet the requirements of the Decent Homes Standard.
 Through our inspection we identified that Plus Dane has a programme in place to gain an accurate and up to date record of the condition of its homes at an individual property level through physical surveys.
 However, it still has more to deliver in order to ensure that there is sufficient understanding of its homes at an individual property level and to make sure it is using this to inform investment plans.
+There is also a need for Plus Dane to ensure there is sufficient reporting and assurance on damp and mould performance so that the board can have effective oversight and provide appropriate challenge.

-Following an external review that identified significant improvement needed in Plus Dane’s identification and remediation of damp and mould cases, new processes and additional resources are now in place.
-The changes made include ensuring there is prioritisation where there are household members with vulnerabilities and a comprehensive programme of training.
 There is a need for Plus Dane to ensure there is sufficient reporting and assurance on damp and mould performance so that the board can have effective oversight and provide appropriate challenge.

 Plus Dane has demonstrated that, in relation to the Tenancy Standard, it seeks to offer a range of tenures that are appropriate for the homes it lets, taking into account the purpose of the accommodation, the needs of individual households, the sustainability of the community and the efficient use of social housing.

 In relation to the Transparency, Influence and Accountability Standard, we gained assurance that Plus Dane takes tenants’ views into account in decision-making about how services are delivered and communicates how tenants’ views have been considered.
-Plus Dane offers a variety of opportunities for its tenants to engage with it and influence decisions that have an impact on them.
+Plus Dane has a variety of opportunities for its tenants to engage with it and influence decisions that have an impact on them.
 Plus Dane seeks to use the information it holds about its tenants to tailor services to meet individual needs to deliver fair and equitable outcomes for tenants in relation to the housing and landlord services it provides.
 This will be strengthened further once remaining gaps in the information it holds about its tenants are addressed.

-Governance – G2 – December 2024
+Governance - G2 - January 2026

 Based on the evidence gained from the inspection, there is assurance that Plus Dane’s governance arrangements are meeting the requirements of the Governance and Financial Viability Standard.
-However, we have concluded that it needs to improve aspects of its governance arrangements to support continued compliance with the standard.
+However, we concluded that it needs to improve aspects of its governance arrangements to support continued compliance with the standard.

 Whilst Plus Dane has made progress in delivering its plans through a period of significant organisational change, its board will need to gain assurance that this has resulted in the significant improvements needed.
 A revised risk and assurance framework facilitates clearer sight of lines of controls against strategic risks and there is an improved understanding of the adequacy of key controls.
-However, further work is required to ensure the board has sufficient assurance on the effectiveness and consistent operation of controls so that the risk of not delivering outcomes for tenants is managed.
+Further work is required to ensure the board has sufficient assurance on the effectiveness and consistent operation of controls so that the risk of not delivering outcomes for tenants is managed.

-Viability – V2 – December 2024
+Viability - V2 - January 2026

 Background to the judgement